codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## How do I cancel my Personal Pro, Team Pro or Patron plan?

-For Pro users, once you've logged in you can downgrade your plan on the [Settings page](https://codesandbox.io/dashboard/settings).
+For Team Pro & Personal Pro users, once you've logged in you can downgrade your plan on the [Settings page](https://codesandbox.io/dashboard/settings).

 If you're on one of our legacy Patron plans you can cancel